beginning of content

 What if I am having a caesarean?

-Can I have my partner or birth support person with me when I give birth?
+If I have COVID-19, can I have my partner or birth support person with me when I give birth?

-Most hospitals in Australia will have guidelines on how many people are allowed to be with you, but if you have COVID-19, that may change.
-It’s likely you’ll at least be able to have your partner or a nominated birth support partner, with you when you have your baby.
+Most hospitals in Australia have guidelines on how many support people are allowed to be with you during labour and birth, which may change if you have COVID-19.
+It’s likely that at least one person (usually your partner or a nominated birth support partner) will be able to support you during labour and birth, but it’s important to seek advice from your doctor or midwife.

 Will I be able to hold my baby?

-Yes, you will be able to hold your baby.
-Skin-to-skin contact is an important part of bonding with your baby after giving birth.
 The midwives will advise you on how to breastfeed and cuddle your baby in the safest way possible.

 Will my baby be able to stay with me?